Michael Irvin: Professional career

-Dallas Cowboys

-1988 draft selection

-Irvin was selected by the Dallas Cowboys as the 11th selection in the first round of the 1988 NFL Draft.
+Irvin was selected by the Dallas Cowboys as the 11th pick in the first round of the 1988 NFL draft.
 He was the last first-round draft pick made by the Cowboys under the leadership of long-time general manager Tex Schramm, player personnel director Gil Brandt, and head coach Tom Landry.
 Schramm predicted that Irvin would accelerate the Cowboys' "return to the living".

+1988 season

 As a rookie in the 1988 season, Irvin became the first rookie receiver in Cowboys' history to start a season opener in 20 years.
 In the opening game of his rookie season against the Pittsburgh Steelers at Three Rivers Stadium on September 3, 1988, Irvin caught his first NFL career touchdown.
-He also caught three touchdown passes in the Cowboys' win over the Washington Redskins on December 11, 1988 at RFK Stadium, which represented one of only three wins in the Cowboys' 3-13 1988 season, which was the final season in Landry's career.
+He also caught three touchdown passes in the Cowboys' win over the Washington Redskins on December 11, 1988, at RFK Stadium, which represented one of only three wins in the Cowboys' 3–13 1988 season, which was the final season of Landry's career.
 For the season, Irvin led the NFC in average yards per catch with a 20.4 yard average per catch.

 1989 and 1990 seasons

 In 1989, the Cowboys hired Jimmy Johnson, Irvin's coach at the University of Miami, to replace Landry.
 The Cowboys' misfortunes continued in 1989, and they finished the season with a 1–15 record, the worst season record in Cowboys franchise history.
 Injuries limited Irvin to only six games during the season.
 He had been on pace to gain over 1,000 receiving yards until tearing his anterior cruciate ligament in his right knee in a game against the San Francisco 49ers on October 15, 1989, after which he was placed on the injured reserve list for the rest of the 1989 season and the first three games of the 1990 season.

-In 1990, Irvin did not register his first reception until the seventh game and finished the season with just 20 receptions for 413 yards, but he also averaged 20.7-yards per catch.
+In 1990, Irvin did not register his first reception until the seventh game and finished the season with just 20 receptions for 413 yards, but also averaged 20.7 yards per catch.

-Before the injury, Irvin was nearly traded to the Los Angeles Raiders to help bring talent to the Cowboys and potentially pair Irvin up with Tim Brown, but Raiders owner Al Davis essentially talked Johnson out of the trade by saying, "You sure you want to do that?
+Before the injury, Irvin was almost traded to the Los Angeles Raiders to help bring talent to the Cowboys and potentially pair him up with Tim Brown, but Raiders owner Al Davis essentially talked Johnson out of the trade by saying, "You sure you want to do that?
 Who is going to catch passes for you?"
-Johnson instead traded Herschel Walker to the Raiders in what would came to be known as the Herschel Walker trade.
+Johnson instead traded Herschel Walker to the Minnesota Vikings in what would come to be known as the Herschel Walker trade.
+One factor in Irvin almost being traded was that then-offensive coordinator David Shula thought Irvin was slow and not a team player.
+When the Cowboys fired Shula and replaced him with Norv Turner, the notion of trading Irvin became nonexistent in part because Turner believed Irvin would become a superstar in his system.